-How to Become Legally Separated in California – The Filing Process
+The Forms and Filing Process to Become Legally Separated in California

-If you have been served paperwork informing you that your spouse is seeking legal separation, you can choose to either ignore the summons, or respond by filing an answer to your spouse’s petition.
-Your permission is not really required to proceed; the court may go ahead even if you ignore the paperwork.
-If you do not have an agreement in place with your spouse, the judge would simply grant a default judgment allowing the separation.
+If you have been served paperwork informing you that your spouse is seeking legal separation, you have two choices.
+First, you can ignore the summons.
+Alternatively, you may respond by filing an answer to your spouse’s petition.
+That said, the process does not necessitate your permission to proceed.
+In fact, the court may go ahead even if you ignore the paperwork.
+In this case, if you do not have an agreement in place with your spouse, the judge would simply grant a default judgment allowing the separation.